veevidify/fastapi-mlflow-docker/README.md

 $ docker-compose up -d
 ```

-- Commented out `command` override.
-Uncomment it and comment the default one.
-This makes backend container run a process that does "nothing", but keeps the container alive, allows `exec` into running container, e.g. running python REPL, start-reload, start Jupyter nb, etc.
+- `command` override is commented out.
+Uncomment it and comment the default one makes backend container run a process that does "nothing", but keeps the container alive, allows `exec` into running container, e.g. running python REPL, start-reload, start Jupyter nb, etc.

 - To achieve this: